-If it is determined through an appropriate and prompt investigation that disability discrimination has occurred, effective corrective action will be taken to eliminate the discrimination, attempt to ensure it does not recur, and appropriately care for those who may have been harmed.
+If it is determined through an appropriate and prompt investigation that disability discrimination has occurred, effective corrective action will be taken to eliminate the discrimination, attempt to ensure that it does not recur, and appropriately care for those who may have been harmed.
 Depending on circumstances and the severity of the conduct, corrective action will vary.
-Resolution steps could include one or more of the following for students: training, advising or coaching from student life, BUILD, or christian formation and church relations professionals, reflection paper, behavioral probation, suspension, dismissal, or expulsion.
+Resolution steps could include one or more of the following for students: training, advising or coaching from student life or campus ministry professionals, reflection paper, behavioral probation, suspension, dismissal, or expulsion.
 For employees resolution steps could include one or more of the following: training, advising or coaching from a professional, verbal or written warning, or termination.